Pauwlo/Bro/Install/README.md

 Hide unwanted icons from the system tray (Intel Graphics for example).

-Install system drivers, generally from the PC manufacturer support website.
+Install important or missing system drivers (BIOS update, touchpad, fingerprint reader or laptop hotkeys support...), generally from the PC manufacturer support website.

 ### Windows Defender

 Disclaimer: Windows Defender may notify you about a `SettingsModifier:Win32/HostsFileHijack` threat after running Init.
-Of course, Microsoft doesn't like people to get rid of their telemetry stuff, so they're trying to scare you so you wipe the Hosts file.
+Of course, Microsoft doesn't like people to get rid of their telemetry stuff, so they're trying to make you wipe the Hosts file so their data collections servers are unblocked.
 Please ignore the notification, allow the "threat" on your device and review [Hosts.txt](https://github.com/Pauwlo/Init/blob/main/Install/Init/Files/Hosts.txt) if you feel like so.
-Please note that Init adds the hosts file to the Defender exclusion list anyway.
+Please note that Init adds the hosts file to the Defender exclusion list anyway...

 Enable **Tamper protection** if it's disabled.
 I don't know what is disabling it.